Bad Data Visualization Examples: Fix It or Risk It

 And here, figures scaled on the X-axis add no information too.
 Not a fan of using random figures being used in place of bars.

-1. Comparing things should appear side by side
+- Comparing things should appear side by side

-This is not a visualization in the strict sense, but the way the data is visualized made it incredibly hard to read and understand.
+This is not a visualization in the strict sense, but the way the data is visualized makes it incredibly hard to read and understand.
 The vertical format means it’s impossible to compare 2017 and 2018.

 2017 and 2018 are side by side, showing the list as shown here, but with “match the following lines.”

-1. The color scheme makes up half of your data visualization
+- The color scheme makes up half of your data visualization

 The graph coloring scheme is not a fact to underestimate.
 At first, no one could get that there The graph coloring scheme is not a fact to underestimate.
 At first, no one could get that there were three different kinds of points in this scatter plot, and even after figuring it out, it demanded a big effort to make out any patterns in the data.